Muhammad-Hussain456/OOP/06_Inheritance.md

 ---

-## 4️⃣ Abstract Classes
+## Abstract Classes

 ### Definition
 An **abstract class** represents an **abstract concept** that cannot be instantiated directly.

 👉 **Abstract Class = Blueprint + Contract + Common Implementation**

 ### Explanation
-An abstract class implements an abstract concept
+An abstract class implements an abstract concept.
-Main purpose is to be inherited by other classes
+Main purpose is to be inherited by other classes.
-Can’t be instantiated
+Can’t be instantiated.
-Promotes reuse
+Promotes reuse.

 ### Characteristics